Akash-N-Pai/DynaNDE-Simulator/README.md

 ### NPU-PIM Load Balancing

 The simulator models heterogeneous execution where:
-- **NPU execution**: Experts run on the Neural Processing Unit (bigger systolic arrays connected through low bandwith interconnect)
+- **NPU execution**: Experts run on the Neural Processing Unit (bigger systolic arrays connected through low bandwidth interconnect)
-- **PIM execution**: Experts run on Processing-In-Memory (smaller systolic arrays connected through High bandwith Memory)
+- **PIM execution**: Experts run on Processing-In-Memory (smaller systolic arrays connected through High bandwidth Memory)
 - **Hybrid mode**: Different experts can be assigned to NPU or PIM based on configuration (MoNDE and DynaNDE)

 This enables research into optimal load balancing strategies between NPU and PIM for MoE workloads.